 Either way, rendered in cool marble or cool neon, it’s a lot more edifying appreciating these interchanges as art than trying to navigate them on a Friday at 5:00 o’clock…

 This entry was posted on Wednesday, July 23rd, 2008 at 2:46 pm and is filed under Roads, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.